ms/buildtogether.tech/src/design.md

     enough of the class inheritance hierarchy to show how the servers will load user request handlers dynamically.

-The system's <span i="physical architecture!diagram; diagrams!physical architecture">physical architecture</span>.
+The system's [% i "physical architecture!diagram" "diagrams!physical architecture" %]physical architecture[% /i %].
 :   This is the files, processes, sockets, database tables, etc., that make it
     up.
 In most cases, this consists of a bunch of boxes representing the machines the application's components run on, trees showing files and